mihaiionescu/osx-docker-setup/shared_and_persistent_data_volume.md

 This will create a container based on Postgres' official Docker container, with a data volume named `db_data` linked to the `/Users/mihai/.docker/volumes/db_data` folder.

+***Note***: /bin/true - returns a 0 and does nothing if the command was successful.

+`docker run -d --volumes-from data-store --name database-container-1 training/postgres`

+``